Five big risks after Trump's Syria strike

 Assad will have to react

 He always does.
 It may not be as blatant as direct attacks on the US military in the region.
-But it may involve proxies hitting US soft targets nearby, especially if you remember their long history of involvememt in neighboring Lebanon.
+But it may involve proxies hitting US soft targets nearby, especially if you remember their long history of involvement in neighboring Lebanon.

 Donald Trump will likely face fallout, and in a way that is unexpected or unmanageable.